-The usual excuse is that nobody wants their nice business infested with yakuza gangsters, which is the only Japanese group known for their body art.
+The usual explanation is that nobody wants their nice business infested with yakuza gangsters, which is the main Japanese group known for their body art.
 But ***DUH*** gangster tattoos are as easy to pick out as a Goth at Disneyland.
-Gangster body art is intricate, extremely traditional (one might even say ultra-conservative, like their politics) and as much of a full-body commitment as they can afford.
+Yakuza body art is intricate, extremely traditional (one might even say ultra-conservative, like their politics) and as much of a full-body commitment as they can afford.
 It’s about as different from Western-style tattoos as you can get, and any idiot can tell the difference.

 So what’s the real reason so many Japanese businesses still ban customers with tattoos?